 As seen from the Dominionville Road travelling in a north and southbound direction at a similar height, there is unlikely to be much visible Form change as the PV structures would be placed on surface of the ground with limited excavation (if at all).
 Without vegetation screening along the road, the Line created by the PV panels would be Strong, as well as the black colour and shiny texture.
 Without mitigation the visual intensity is likely to be strongly experienced, detracting from the higher scenic quality of the rural agrarian landscape.
-With mitigation and the planting of Thornveld trees in the buffer between the road and the PV site, the trees would effectively screen the panels over time.
-As such, the Class III visual objective would be met allowing for the retaining of the local landscape character, but with the landscape change still being a visual element in the landscape.
+With mitigation and the planting of Thornveld trees in the buffer between the road and the PV site, the trees would be met allowing for the retaining of the local landscape character, but with the landscape change still being a visual element in the landscape.
 As there are existing Thornveld trees along the road indicating that the trees can be established in the region, the mitigation confidence is rated High.